July 17, 2020

 - Will students need to wear masks in school?

-- As per order of the governor and secretary of health, students are to wear masks when riding district transportation, during transitions in hallways, and when social distancing is not possible.
+- As per order of the governor and secretary of health, students are to wear masks at all times with mask breaks permitted as staff see fit.

 - Will students attend school every day, on a rotation, or be instructed in the home?